Get Answers to all your Questions

 A very small population of a species faces a greater threat of extinction than a larger population because of the following reasons:

-1. Small population promotes inbreeding.
+1. A small population promotes inbreeding.

-Production of offspring from the mating or breeding of individuals or organisms that are closely related genetically, is
+Production of offspring from the mating or breeding of individuals or organisms that are closely related genetically, is known as inbreeding.

 Posted by